nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Rebase-Interactive.md

 operations from the context menu, most notably, you can easily rewrite the history:

-- To squash adjacent commits, select them and invoke **Squash Commits** and provide the new commit message.
+- To squash adjacent commits in a branch, select the commits to be squashed, and invoke **Squash Commits** and provide an updated commit message.
-- To reorder commits, just use drag and drop.
+- To reorder commits, just drag the commit and drop it at required position and select the **Move Commit** option.
-- To coalesce two (not necessarily adjacent) commits *with the same commit message*, drag one of the commits onto the other one.
+- To coalesce two (not necessarily adjacent) commits, drag one of the commits onto the other one, and provide a consolidated *commit message*.
-- To change the commit message, select the commit and invoke **Edit Commit Message**.
+- To change the commit message, select the commit and invoke the **Edit Message** option.
 - To change the author, select the commit and invoke **Edit Author**.

 ### Modify